RevealBi/sdk-samples-postgres/README.md

 In this setup:
 - **AddReveal Configuration**: Registers essential services like `AuthenticationProvider` and `DataSourceProvider`, while including optional configurations such as `UserContextProvider`, `ObjectFilterProvider`, and `DashboardProvider` as needed.
-- **Data Sources**: Registers the Microsoft SQL Server connector, which is necessary for SQL Server integrations in .NET Core.
-For NodeJS, you are not required to install / register the SQL Server connector separately.
+- **Data Sources**: Registers the Postgres SQL connector, which is necessary for Postgres integrations in .NET Core.
+For NodeJS, you are not required to install / register the Postgres SQL connector separately.

 ### Core Server Functions

 #### Authentication

 Authentication is handled by implementing the `IRVAuthenticationProvider`.
 A username and password credential are created, and the connection details are stored in the data source provider.
-The example utilizes an Azure SQL instance.

 - **[Authentication](https://help.revealbi.io/web/authentication/)**: Detailed documentation on setting up authentication.